When Saints Go Machine

 When Saints Go Machine is a Danish electropop band from Copenhagen.
 The group consists of three members: Silas Moldenhawer (drums), Jonas Kenton (synth, vocals) and Nikolaj Manuel Vonsild (vocals).
 Until February 2019, there was a fourth member, Simon Muschinsky (keys).
 Moldenhawer and Kenton are also known from their parallel project, Kenton Slash Demon.
 When Saints Go Machine brings a more soulful sound than Kenton Slash Demon's rhythmic electro-house music.
 When Saints Go Machine was formed in 2007 and debuted with their self-titled EP in 2008.
-In May 2009 they released their debut album Ten Makes a Face.
-Their most popular songs are "Fail Forever", "You or The Gang" and "Kids on Vacation".
+In May 2009, they released their debut album Ten Makes a Face.
+Their most popular songs are "Fail Forever", "You or the Gang" and "Kids on Vacation".

-In 2008, When Saints Go Machine participated in DR P3's "P3 Gold" contest, being awarded the title "P3 Talent".
-One year later, they were awarded the top prize, "P3 Award", which came with a kr 100,000 prize.
+In 2008, the band participated in DR P3's P3 Gold contest, being awarded the title "P3 Talent".
+One year later, they were awarded the top prize, the P3 Award, which came with a kr 100,000 prize.

-In 2010 the group opened the Orange Stage at Roskilde Festival.
+In 2010, they opened the Orange Stage at Roskilde Festival.

-When Saints Go Machine signed a contract with the German record label K7 Records in October 2010 for publications outside of Scandinavia.
+The band signed a contract with the German record label K7 Records in October 2010 for releases outside of Scandinavia.

-On 16 May 2011 the band released their second studio album, Konkylie.
+On 16 May 2011, the band released their second studio album, Konkylie.
 The album's popular hit came with the single release "Kelly" while tracks like "Church and Law" and "Add Ends" have been the critics' favorites.
-The album has been well received by critics both in Denmark and abroad.
+The album has been well-received by critics both in Denmark and abroad.

-At the 2012 Steppeulv Awards, When Saints Go Machine was awarded the prize for "Best Producer".
+At the 2012 Steppeulv Awards, When Saints Go Machine was awarded the prize for Best Producer.

 On February 14, 2019, Simon Muschinsky announced on Facebook he was leaving the band.